“An ounce of prevention is worth a pound of cure.” -Benjamin Franklin

 Franklin may have been referring to fire safety in this quote but it works for pet safety too.
 The third full week of March is Pet Poison Prevention Week .
 It is important to know what can be toxic to our furry friends and keep these products or plants out of reach.

 We have had several incidents with Kilo as he is so resourceful and greedy.
 He can jump like a ninja and move furniture and open doors to get at food.
 He stole a tray of chocolate brownies early on and an onion quiche.
-We also had an incident where a child gave their family dog grapes as a party and where a house guest left chocolate out and her dog ate some.
+We also had an incident where a child gave their family dog grapes at a party and where a house guest left chocolate out and her small dog ate some but luckily threw up immediately (on the white carpet).
 All very scary and messy but no lasting damage thank goodness because of fast responses.